mm2012/I2O_GetJSONWeatherOnTimer/README.md

 Readme

+This Custom class provides current weather information for a given city identified by a City ID or City name.
-This Custom class downloads and parses current weather data from Open Weather Map web service.
+This class uses Open Weather Map web service.
 Data is received in JSON format.
 This Class can update the UI and/or can run repeatedly on a Timer checking the Weather in the specified time interval.

 A fully functional Xcode Project is provided which illustrates the usage of this custom class.
-Project is targetted for iOS 6.0 upwards.
+Project is targeted for iOS 6.0 upwards.

 - Accompanying Project example uses Glasgow`s weather as an example.